Brentwood Town Centre station: Station information

-Station layout

 Entrances

-North Entrance : A set of stairs and an elevator connecting the station concourse with the sidewalk on the north side of Lougheed Highway.
+North entrance : A set of stairs and an elevator connecting the station concourse with the sidewalk on the north side of Lougheed Highway.
 A bus stop located directly in front of the entrance provides a drop-off for SkyTrain connections without the need to go to the bus loop.

 North Entrance Mall/Bus Loop Access : Connects to the Amazing Brentwood shopping centre, bus loop, and the station with a long ramp and walkway.
 The walkway connects to the station at the north end of the concourse level, and it is completely covered and weather-protected.

-South Entrance: Stair-only access connecting the station concourse with the sidewalk on the south side of Lougheed Highway.
-This entrance provides an alternate connection to various bus routes in the area.
+South entrance : A set of stairs and an elevator connecting the station concourse with the sidewalk on the south side of Lougheed Highway.
+This entrance provides an alternate connection to various bus routes that serve the station.

 Transit connections

-Brentwood Town Centre station is a major regional connection point for bus routes serving north Burnarby, Metrotown, North Vancouver and New Westminster.
+Brentwood Town Centre station is a major regional connection point for bus routes serving north Burnaby, Metrotown, North Vancouver and New Westminster.
 It is also has a connection to the British Columbia Institute of Technology (BCIT).

 Bus bay assignments are effective as of April 6, 2020.
 Bus bay assignments are as follows: